Lead nurturing (education)

 We updated the email data (which was collected in a GDPR compliant way) to Facebook, to create new audiences for ads, that were then targeted with our content marketing and community building activities (see below).

-Results: 218 sales qualified leads (0.5% conversion rate on leads that were up to 3 years old and unengaged) and 80 closed contract (36% conversion rate from SQLs in this campaign compared to 6% in general campaigns).
+Results: 218 sales qualified leads (0.5% conversion rate on leads that were up to 3 years old and unengaged) and 80 closed contracts (36% conversion rate from SQLs in this campaign compared to 6% when these were called by the call center).

 2. Content marketing strategy